Giveth/giveth-beta-docs/docs/doc4-giveth-1-simulation.md

   it's not in feathers-giveth, it create these DACs
 * **Sync Campaigns**:  If there is any campaign in network and for any reason it's not in feathers-giveth, it create these Campaigns
-* **Sync Milestones**: If there is any milestone in network and for any reason it's not in feathers-giveth, it create these Milestones
+* **Sync Traces**: If there is any trace in network and for any reason it's not in feathers-giveth, it create these Traces
 * **Sync donations with network**: if there is missing donations in DB or for any reason the donations stuck in `Pending` status it fixed it
-*  **Update donationsCounter**: If there is any conflict in `Milestone` or `Campaign` or `Dac` donationsCounter and it's not up to date, this script resolve that
+*  **Update donationsCounter**: If there is any conflict in `Trace` or `Campaign` or `Dac` donationsCounter and it's not up to date, this script resolve that
-* **Update milestone statuses**: if the status of any milestone is not up to date and not synced with network, the script will resolve that and update the milestone
+* **Update trace statuses**: if the status of any trace is not up to date and not synced with network, the script will resolve that and update the trace
 * **Unset pendingAmountRemaining from committed donations**